Xenon 1.0

 Recommended Formats

 Scalars may represent many different types of information.
-To facilitate interoperability xenon defines how various kinds of information should be represented: Implementations may support additional types.
+To facilitate interoperability between implementations, xenon defines how various kinds of information should be represented.
+Xenon libraries support conversion between types in the host language.
+Defining formats allows these to be compatible.
+Implementations may support additional types.

 Booleans